 Marijuana continues to be the most commonly detected illicit drug and the positivity rate in the general U.S. workforce increased 14.3 percent (2.4% in 2014 vs. 2.1% in 2013).
 Although marijuana represents nearly half of workplace drug test positives, Drug Testing Index (DTI) data also shows an uptick in cocaine and methamphetamine positivity for the second consecutive year.

 The Wall Street Journal article informs readers about how employee drug testing works and reports that “most employment-related drug tests are administered to job candidates, usually after an offer has been extended but before employment begins.
-More than half of all U.S. employers required tests for all post-offer job candidates in 2011, according to the most recent data available from the Society for Human Resource Management.
+More than half of all U.S. employers required tests for all post-offer job candidates in 2011, according to the most recent data available from the Society for Human Resource Management (SHRM).
 In nearly all cases, employers decline to hire candidates with a verified positive result.”